theupdateframework/taps/tap3.md

 specify that a combination of roles must sign the same hashes and length of the target.

+Although the reader might observe that the threshold feature allows an AND relation within a role that can in some simple cases lead to the same functionality (a requirement of all of a set of keys signing off), this option is less versatile.
+For one, the keys must sign the same piece of metadata and those signatures must sit in the same file.
+Secondly, existing functionality doesn't enable multiple roles with flexible thresholds and key sets to be required to sign off together without an explosion in the number of delegations and roles required.

 # Specification

 In order to support use case 1, we propose the following adjustments to the